Connect With Kids – Part 4

 8) If you have 10-15 minutes before you go somewhere, what do you do besides look at your phone?

 9) Who is your favorite group, or what is your favorite song right now?
-When you get home, look up the song and listen to it, listen to the words, and learn what they are learning.
+When you get home, look up the music and listen to it, listen to the words, and learn what they are learning.

 10) What most affects your attitude about school?
 Positive or negative?